CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Select the Microsoft Sentinel Workspace you created in a previous lab.

-1. Go-to content hub in data connector window search for **syslog** and install it.
+1. Go to the content hub in data connector window search for **syslog** and install it.

 1. From the **Data Connectors tab**, search for the **Syslog** connector and select it from the list.